masterkeysrd/pokemon-app/README.md

 # PokemonApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.
+For test Angular concepts using the [PokeApi](https://pokeapi.co/).

 ## Development server